shah314/BPR/README.md

 # BPR
-## Implementation of Bayesian Personalized Ranking [1] in Python
+## Bayesian Personalized Ranking in Python

-Bayesian Personalized Ranking (BPR) is a recommender systems algorithm that can be used to personalize the experience of a user on a movie rental service, an online book store, a retail store and so on.
+Bayesian Personalized Ranking (BPR) [1] is a recommender systems algorithm that can be used to personalize the experience of a user on a movie rental service, an online book store, a retail store and so on.

 This implementation uses the MovieLens data set [2] but the implementation can be used for any recomender system application.